 2. Sling TV

-Sling is one of the best cable alternatives because it offers many of your favorite cable networks at a much more affordable price, including A&E, AMC, CNN, Comedy Central, ESPN, and Food Network.
+Sling TV is one of the best cable alternatives because it offers many of your favorite cable networks at a much more affordable price, including A&E, AMC, CNN, Comedy Central, ESPN, and Food Network.

 Sling TV has three levels: Sling Orange, Sling Blue, and Orange + Blue.
 The plans vary by which channels you want access to and how many devices you want to stream on.